-- 1.2.1.2 Consent applications for Hornsea Project One and Hornsea Project Two were made on the basis of a number of technical marine processes studies (amongst other EIA topics), which included the use of numerical modelling to quantify the environmental baseline and scheme impacts.
-From the outset, it should be noted that for the vast majority of the marine processes assessments, the existing evidence base from Hornsea Project One and Hornsea Project Two is used to validate and corroborate the findings of the independent quantitative analyses carried out for Hornsea Three.
-For instance, plume dispersion modelling was carried out to inform understanding of construction related impacts associated with Hornsea Project One and Hornsea Project Two.
-This information has been used to validate the findings of the independent spreadsheet based models used to inform the Hornsea Three sediment plume assessments. - 1.2.1.3 The scope of the issues for assessment for marine processes is very similar (although not identical) to that previously considered for Hornsea Project One and Hornsea Project Two.
-The range of issues assessed in this report are summarised below whilst the specific impacts/ changes considered within volume 2, chapter 1: Marine Processes are listed in Table 1.1: - Construction and decommissioning phase (each lasting up to nine years): short-term changes resulting from sediment disturbance activities.
-These will arise due to mechanical interaction with the seabed during foundation and cable laying activities, with material being transported in the water column and deposited at locations away from the source; and - Operational and maintenance phase (25 years): persistent blockage of the passage of waves and tides due the physical presence of structures on the seabed and through the water column during the lifetime of Hornsea Three, with the potential for localised interactions leading to possible scouring around the base of individual foundations and exposed cables. - 1.2.1.4 It is important to note that the spatial extent of these potential changes may differ greatly.
-Some (such as scour) will be operational at the structure-scale (metres to tens of metres).
+- 1.2.1.3 The scope of the issues for assessment for marine processes is very similar (although not identical) to that previously considered for Hornsea Project One and Hornsea Project Two.
+The range of issues assessed in this report are summarised below whilst the specific impacts/ changes considered within volume 2, chapter 1: Marine Processes are listed in Table 1.1: - Construction and decommissioning phase (each lasting up to eight years if the project is undertaken in two phases): short-term changes resulting from sediment disturbance activities.
+These will arise due to mechanical interaction with the seabed during foundation and cable laying activities, with material being transported in the water column and deposited at locations away from the source; and - Operational and maintenance phase (25 years): persistent blockage of the passage of waves and tides due the physical presence of structures on the seabed and through the water column during the lifetime of Hornsea Three, with the potential for localised interactions leading to possible scouring around the base of individual foundations and exposed cables. - It is important to note that the spatial extent of these potential changes may differ greatly.
+Some (such as 1.2.1.4 scour) will be operational at the structure-scale (metres to tens of metres).
 Others (such as changes to the wave regime) will extend away from the array area, into the far-field. - 1.2.1.5 The assessment has been made with due consideration of naturally occurring variability in, or long-term changes to, marine processes during Hornsea Three lifetime (25 years).
 This encompasses seasonal change as well as climate change (e.g. sea level rise).
 This is important as it enables a reference level to be established against which the potentially modified marine processes can be compared, throughout the Hornsea Three lifecycle. - 1.2.1.6 It should be recognised that in most cases, marine processes are not in themselves receptors but are, instead, 'pathways' which have the potential to indirectly impact other environmental receptors.
 Table 1.1 highlights which potential impacts / changes are considered as pathways and which are considered as receptors.
-Notwithstanding the above, three specific marine processes receptors have been identified within the Hornsea Three marine processes study area (Figure 1.1): - The shoreline;

-- Offshore sandbanks; and - The Flamborough Front.
+Notwithstanding the above, three specific marine processes receptors have been identified within the Hornsea Three marine processes study area (Figure 1.1): - The shoreline: - Offshore sandbanks; and - The Flamborough Front. • - 1.2.1.7 This annex provides the technical information underpinning each of the impacts listed in Table 1.1 and assessed within volume 2, chapter 1: Marine Processes.
+This annex does not: - Provide detailed baseline information: - Define the Maximum Design Scenarios; or - Assign significance of effects.